coop-git/YamahaMusicCast/README.md

 - Revert changes for Sync Volume and detect other Things via Bridge (v0.75).
 - 2nd try for Sync Volume and detect other Things via Bridge (v0.76).
 - Changed *empty value* to *Standalone* (v0.76).
+- Update environment to OH 2.5.12, worked further on coding guidelines (v0.77).

 ###### v0.60